Chaotic Wonderland

 Chaotic Wonderland is the first Japanese-language extended play by South Korean boy band Tomorrow X Together.
-It was released by Big Hit Music and Universal Music Japan on November 10, 2021.
+It was released by BigHit Music and Universal Music Japan on November 10, 2021.
 Thematically, it follows their previous album The Chaos Chapter: Freeze, released in May 2021.
 The EP contains two Japanese versions of previous Korean releases, their first English single "Magic", and an original Japanese song "Ito".